phoenix-rtos/phoenix-rtos-doc/building/README.md

 ## Building using docker

-This is the quickest way to start development - all necessary tools are distributed in docker image.
+This is the quickest way to start development - all necessary tools are distributed in a docker image.

 Firstly, you need to have the docker installed.